mah0001/metadata-editor-docs-v2/documenting_indicator.md

 The first step in documenting an indicator is to create a new project.
 You do that by clicking on `CREATE NEW PROJECT` in the *My projects* page, then selecting *Indicator* as data type when prompted.
 This will open a new, untitled indicator *Project page*.

 In that page, **select the template** you want to use to document the indicator.
 A default template is proposed; no action is needed if you want to use the default template.
-Otherwise, switch to another template by clicking on the `Switch template` icon in the *Templates* frame.
+Otherwise, switch to another template by clicking on the template name in the *Templates* frame.
 Note that you can at any time change the template used for the documentation of a project.
 The selected template will determine what you see in the navigation tree and in the metadata entry pages, but switching from one template to another will not impact the metadata that has already been entered; no information will be deleted from the metadata.

 ### Information on metadata